ClickHouse/ClickHouse/docs/en/sql-reference/functions/array-functions.md

 Synonym for [“arrayReverse”](#arrayreverse)

-## arrayShuffle(arr [, random_seed])
+## arrayShuffle(arr[, random_seed])

 Returns an array of the same size as the original array containing the elements in shuffled order.
 Elements are being reordered in such a way that each possible permutation of those elements has equal probability of appearance.

 **Arguments**

 -   `[arr]` — Input array.
 [Array](../data-types/array.md).
 -   'random_seed` — Random seed manual override to produce stable results.
 Optional.
-[64 bit integer](../data-types/int-uint.md)
+[64 bit integer](../data-types/int-uint.md).

 **Example**